stonepreston/jetson-nano-keras-inferencing/README.md

 Write down the full version number, you will need it in a second.
 Exit the interpreter

     >>> exit()

+## TensorRT Setup

+To speed up inferencing, we can create convert the tensorflow model for use with TensorRT.
+We need to add TensorRT and uff to our virtual env.
+They are already installed at the system level, so we can create ssymlink from the system paths to our virtual environment.
+To find the TensorRT and uff paths, use the python3 interpreter (deactivate your virtual environment first)

+    $ deactivate
+    $ python3
+    >>> import tensorrt
+    >>> import uff
+    >>> tensorrt.__path__
+    >>> uff.__path__
+    >>> exit()

+Take note of the paths.
+Now activate the virtual env and create the symlinks

+    $ source env/bin/activate
+    $ ln -s insert_TRT_path_here $VIRTUAL_ENV/lib/insert_your_python_here/site-packages/
+    $ ln -s insert_uff_path_here $VIRTUAL_ENV/lib/insert_your_python_here/site-packages/

+On my machine, the commands look like this:

+    $ source env/bin/activate
+    $ ln -s /usr/lib/python3.6/dist-packages/tensorrt $VIRTUAL_ENV/lib/python3.6/site-packages/
+    $ ln -s /usr/lib/python3.6/dist-packages/uff $VIRTUAL_ENV/lib/python3.6/site-packages/

 ## Install Jupyterlab